vmthunder/spec/cachegroup.rst

 *  When removing HDD from the logical HDD group, fcg also removes the cached HDD accordingly.

-(refer to https://github.com/lihuiba/flashcachegroup for detail)

-Besides fcg, we are also implementing the cache group functionality for bcache following the same procedure.
+Besides flashcache, we can also implement dm-cache and others following the same procedure.
+And lvm is also good idea instead of dmsetup.
+We can put this fcg-like stuff into cinder drivers if needed.

 Alternatives